 When therapists and clients create and share their artworks using the same material, it becomes a means to foster a deep sense of empathy and develop closer relationships.
 This is especially true because the soil has properties that can be rubbed again to make a new shape and fixed if you notice any shape over and over again.
 In the case of ceramics, art therapy seems even more like art becoming therapy, just as its name suggests.

+Art therapy provides a structured approach for processing and externalizing the complex narratives entwined within one's thoughts—a therapeutic process such as removing and organizing items in a drawer.
+By intentionally reflecting upon these memories through a few visits, individuals can observe and process over time, environment, and perspective, much like reorganizing the drawer to better align with the present state.
+The multi-sensory engagement with art materials also aids in emotional processing, creating opportunities for emotional regulation by channelling and externalizing complex internal states.
+Through hands-on interaction with various materials, individuals reflect upon and express their inner emotional experiences, thus allowing new perspectives to form.
 In clinical terminology, this process aligns with neuroplasticity, promoting the formation of new neural connections that help release entrenched memories and enable forward progression.
 Additionally, working with various art materials can foster different avenues for cognitive restructuring, allowing clients to manage inner emotions while achieving emotional regulation.
 Creating concrete art objects facilitates reflection and dialogue and enables individuals to engage with their inner selves objectively and dynamically, promoting growth and resilience.

 https://en.wikipedia.org/wiki/Default_mode_network